russhustle/leetpattern/docs/md/1489_find_critical_and_pseudo_critical_edges_in_minimum_spanning_tree.md

 ## 1489.
-Find Critical And Pseudo Critical Edges In Minimum Spanning Tree
+Find Critical and Pseudo-Critical Edges in Minimum Spanning Tree